devadomas/ft_ls/README.md

 # ft_ls
 Solution of project ft_ls from 42 University curriculum.
+Bare in mind that it has some flaws which was not solved yet(feel free to fix it ;).
+More detailed description will be uploaded soon...

 # License